 Joel Schumacher’s Batman & Robin stood on thin ice from the moment it entered theaters.
 No wonder it's long been considered one of the worst movies ever made.
 From the wooden acting to the bonkers set design, the film is regarded as a wall-to-wall mess.
-But as bad as the film is, everything going on behind the scenes of Batman & Robin was even worse.
-The ridiculous stories from the set of Batman & Robin showcase exactly what it takes to run a beloved property into the ground.
+But as bad as the film is perceived, everything going on behind the scenes of Batman & Robin was even crazier.
+The ridiculous stories from the set of Batman & Robin showcase what it takes to run a beloved property into the ground.

-When Schumacher made Batman Forever, he wasn't able to match the cool put out by the first two Tim Burton films, but he made something that was watchable, with a style all its own.
+When Schumacher made Batman Forever, he wasn't able to match the cool of the first two Tim Burton films, but he made something watchable, with style all its own.
 With Batman & Robin, the director was working under massive time constraints and with some of the worst superhero performances ever recorded.
-It’s no wonder this is considered to be the worst Batman movie ever made.
+It’s no wonder this is considered the worst Batman movie ever made.

-If you repressed all memory of this big budget stinker, here are some of the things that made sure the filming of Batman & Robin was a nightmare.
+If you repressed all memory of this big budget stinker, it's time to learn what made the filming of Batman & Robin such a nightmare.

 Major Parts Of The Film Were Created By A Toy Company

-Outside interference is one of the biggest threats to tent-pole franchises.
+Outside interference is one of the biggest threats to tentpole franchises.
 Undesired influence can lead to a "too many cooks..." situation, which inevitably results in an overstuffed piece of cinema.

-Arnold Got Battery Acid In His Mouth
+Arnold Schwarzenegger Got Battery Acid In His Mouth

 Arnold Schwarzenegger's costume is insane in Batman & Robin.
-He's spray-painted silver and covered in giant silver Transformers parts.
+He's spray-painted silver and wears giant silver Transformers parts.
 Even though Schwarzenegger was covered in a toxic, flammable substance, the worst part was the LED light that had to go in his mouth during close-ups.

 Makeup artist Jeff Dawn explained the oral nightmare:

-"When you put it in Arnold's mouth, Arnold's saliva would creep into the seams of this thing and attack the batteries.
-The batteries would immediately start disintegrating and start putting out battery acid into Arnold's mouth."
+When you put it in Arnold's mouth, Arnold's saliva would creep into the seams of this thing and attack the batteries.
+The batteries would immediately start disintegrating and start putting out battery acid into Arnold's mouth.

 Chris O'Donnell And Arnold Schwarzenegger Never Filmed A Scene Together

-Something that many people don't know about major motion pictures is that there are often multiple teams working on a single film.
-While the film's director, in this case Joel Schumacher, is working with the first unit, a second unit director will be taking care of crowd scenes, exteriors, and "less important" shots.
+Something many people don't know about major motion pictures is there are often multiple teams working on a single film.
+While the film's director, in this case, Joel Schumacher, is working with the first unit, a second unit director will be taking care of crowd scenes, exteriors, and "less important" shots.
 Many people who worked on Batman & Robin said they were making the movie on a short timetable, and, to get all the shots they needed, the actors were split up between units to film.

-It's hard to identify the worst indignity that Silverstone had to face while filming, but at one point, a storyboard artist drew an illustration of Batgirl trying to squeeze into a corset that left the young star mortified.
+It's hard to identify the worst indignity Silverstone had to face while filming, but at one point, a storyboard artist drew an illustration of Batgirl trying to squeeze into a corset that left the young star mortified.
 The artist said, "I did it as a movie poster, Clueless 2: The Casting of Batgirl.
 It was a private joke, just for the guys in the art department."